Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 G Driving Test and License

 A G driving license is the most advanced of the three.
-Naturally, it gives you the most driving privileges.
-This also means that the test to obtain a G license is harder than the previous ones.
-Once you have passed the test, however, a G License is definitely worth it.
+Naturally, it gives you more driving privileges.
+This also means that the test to obtain a G license is more difficult to obtain.
+Once you have passed the test, however, a G License is worth it.

 1. Everything that is covered in the G2 test